 The sisters grew up singing and playing music together.
 The sound their voices create together have been described as-

 Sätteli were featured on BBC Radio 3 ‘Late Night Junction’ by Mara Carlyle, who described their album ‘Sing Es Lied Für Mi’ as:

 “Both have a wonderful gift, their voices sound terrific and blend marvellously together” –Miriam Schafroth.

 Louise and Helen felt the desire to explore and go deeper into the wealth of very old and beautiful music, some of which is dying out within the small valleys of Switzerland.
-They fell in love with these sounds and the unique ways of expressing the voice, and it provided a powerful continuing connection to their motherland.
+It is the love of these sounds and the unique ways of expressing the voice, which provides a powerful continuing connection to their motherland.

 “It is an honour to be able to sing this lesser known music and take it to a wider and often stunned audience” – Sätteli

 Sätteli have performed and given workshops at many festivals and events such as Musicport, Solfest, Equinox, Holmforth Festival of Folk, Hebden Bridge Folk Roots festival, Cabaret Saltaire and at the Howard Assembly Rooms.
 They have also had radio features including on BBC Radio 3 and BBC radio Leeds.

 Listen to or buy their E.P at www.satteli.bandcamp.com